 Uncanny X-Men has been so disappointing for so long.
-Uncanny X-Men, Iron Man and Legion of Super-Heroes are the only titles that the Revolution has very single issue of each title.
+Uncanny X-Men, Iron Man, and Legion of Super-Heroes are the only titles that the Revolution has every single issue of each title.
 Unfortunately, such dedication and “completionist” attitudes get the collector in trouble.
 We end up purchasing a title even when it sucks.
 Unlucky for me, all three titles have had their problems over the recent past.

 Writer: Chris Claremont (Dialogue by Tony Bedard)